alexbrillant/react-native-deck-swiper/README.md

 npm install react-native-deck-swiper --save
 ```

+## Important 2.0.0-beta

+Version 2.0.0-beta is technically version 1.7.2 of the package.
+However, npm recommended that due to the change in ownership the version be bumped.

 ## Issues

 Before submitting a new issue please check if it hasn't [already been reported yet](https://github.com/webraptor/react-native-deck-swiper/issues).